Tourists Throng To Hilly Areas To Beat Heat - UrduPoint

 Tourists Throng To Hilly Areas To Beat Heat

-A large number of tourists have thronged to scenic hilly resorts and lush green valleys in northern Khyber Pakthunkhwa including the Nathia Gali, Ayubia, Naran, Kaghan, and Kalam to enjoy pleasant weather conditions amid scorching heat that gripped various parts of the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jun, 2023 ) :A large number of tourists have thronged to scenic hilly resorts and lush green valleys in northern Khyber Pakthunkhwa including the Nathia Gali, Ayubia, Naran, Kaghan, and Kalam to enjoy pleasant weather conditions amid scorching heat that gripped various parts of the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jun, 2023 ) :A large number of tourists have thronged to scenic hilly resorts and lush green valleys in northern Khyber Pakhtunkhwa including the Nathia Gali, Ayubia, Naran, Kaghan, and Kalam to enjoy pleasant weather conditions amid scorching heat that gripped various parts of the country.

 According to a private news channel, Nathiagali, a famous hilly area was attracting a large number of tourists this summer season from all the provinces where owners of hotels, plazas and houses were earning almost double compared to the previous years.